Jinxes for the Jinxed

 |Curses for People Who have been Cursed|

 |Vietnamese (Chinese characters show etymology)|

 |Bùa Ếm Dành Cho Kẻ Bị Ếm Bùa||bùa ếm = 'charm, bewitchment'

 ếm bùa = 'to cast a spell on'.

-However, all the translators tend to go for a more literal meaning, that is, a book of jinxes for the benefit of someone who is under a curse of some kind.
+However, all the translators tend to go for a narrower meaning, that is, a book of jinxes for the benefit of someone who is under an actual curse of some kind.
 Under this interpretation, the jinxes found in the book would be jinxes designed to fight curses and jinxes.

 The Japanese and Vietnamese translations are quite literal renditions of the English: charms and curses for those under a curse.

 The Mainland and Taiwanese translators go a bit further, interpreting the meaning as 'fight jinxes with jinxes'.
 The Mainland translator uses a colourful Chinese phrase 'fight poison with poison', which is similar in meaning and usage to English 'fight fire with fire'.
 The Taiwanese translator gives this a slight twist: 'control curses with curses'.